diamondzxd/convertffs/README.md

 # ConvertFFS

-Sick of changing each and every line with CreateDynamicObject() from CreateObject() and running into issues when changing Streamer Plugins or Migrating to or from MTA to SAMP?
+Tired of changing each and every line with CreateDynamicObject() from CreateObject() and running into issues when changing Streamer Plugins or Migrating to or from MTA to SAMP?

 ✨Then ConvertFFS.com is the perfect place for you!
 Find your ideal conversion options and get your conversions in less than a second!✨